 Landlord and Tenant Act 1987

-The Landlord and Tenant Act 1987 is the second of the two main principle statutory Acts relevant to leasehold management, expanding the framework of leaseholder rights by supporting the 1985 Act:
+The Landlord and Tenant Act 1987 is the second Act relating specifically to block management, supporting and expanding the framework of the 1985 Act.

 - s21 (tenants right to apply to court to appoint a manager), more on which can be read here;

 - s22 (preliminary notice by tenant);

 - s23 (application to court for appointment of a manager);

 - s24 (appointment of manager by the court);